imiq-project/Dashbot/README.md

 # Dashbot v1.0

-A conversational interface for smart city dashboards that lets users ask natural language questions about real-time city data.
+A conversational interface for the smart city dashboard that lets users ask natural language questions about real-time city data.
 Currently it supports only English, German will be supported really soon.

 ## What it does